FrozenSoda/SteelQuiz/README.md

 &NewLine;
 &NewLine;
 ### Additional notes
-- The portable version (and the installed version) saves user data (config, quizzes, quiz progress etc.) in '%appdata%\SteelQuiz'.
+- The portable version (and the installed version) saves user data (config, quizzes, quiz progress etc.) in _%appdata%\SteelQuiz_.
 - The uninstaller does not remove user data.
 &NewLine;
 &NewLine;